TakisAngelides/Helmholtz-Coils-Simulation/README.md

 final magnetic field solution.
 This program plots the vector field in the x,y plane and makes a contour plot of the strength of the magnetic field near the center of the system.

+File helmholtz_coils_2.py creates a cylindrical space and calculates the percentage difference of the magnetic field strength at all points in space to the strength at (0, 0, 0).

+The program N_coils.py creates N coils in the space and simulates the magnetic field contributed from all N coils.
+It then makes plots of the vector field in the x-y plane with coloured vectors and creates contour plots for the magnetic field strength.